nxshell/nxshell/README.md

 # NxShell
 ### [中文介绍](https://github.com/nxshell/nxshell/blob/main/README-zh.md)

-NxShell is the next-generation SSH client, it is cross platform, easy to use, and more.
+NxShell is the next-generation SSH client, it is cross platform, open source, easy to use, and more.

 ## Screenshots